-- 5.-(1) Subject to direction 6, in accordance with its published strategy, procedures and policy on the design and classification of UK airspace, the CAA must decide whether to approve a proposal for a permanent change to airspace design which does not involve the implementation of a GNSS approach without approach control. - (2) The CAA may make its approval of a proposal subject to such modifications and conditions as the CAA considers necessary.
+- 5.-(1) In accordance with its published strategy (including the AMS), procedures, and policy on the design and classification of UK airspace, the CAA must decide whether to approve a proposal for a permanent change to airspace design. - (2) The CAA may make its approval of a proposal subject to such modifications and conditions as the CAA considers necessary.